Visual Artist

 TWILIGHT

-What does it mean to find moments of beauty for someone who struggles with sleep? artist and writer Adam Chamy explores sleep and time in “Twilight and Other Stories”.
+What does it mean to find moments of beauty for someone who struggles with sleep?
+Artist and writer Adam Chamy explores sleep and time in “Twilight and Other Stories”.

 As an insomniac for a decade, his works provides a window into his investigation of sleep with dreamlike mixed media works, written diary entries, and a site specific installation.
 His characteristic vibrant colors and expressive, contrasting tones take cues from observing the changing quality of light and color as day moves to night and waking moves to sleeping.
 His work uses found, often gossamer materials as well as flash fiction diaries to help decipher the often illusory moments between sleeping and awakening The resulting fantastical works invite viewers to join the artist in otherworldly dream-pop states of ecstasy or abandon.